 – North Flag

-Tudor falls under the Rolex umbrella and is often referred to as the sibling company of the word’s most famous luxury watch manufacturer.
+Tudor falls under the Rolex umbrella and is often referred to as the sibling company of the world’s most famous luxury watch manufacturer.
 The ethos that pairs high-quality and precise timepieces with an affordable price point is the brand’s cornerstone.
 Collectors who seek a quality luxury watch that won’t break the bank often turn to Tudor and the brand’s heritage-inspired pieces such as the Black Bay and Ranger offer modestly sized watches with classic and historic styles.

 Cartier Watches for Slender Wrists